The Light of Truth Ida B. Wells National Monument: Background and history

-The national monument was the culmination of more than a decade of crusading and fundraising by the Committee which included Michelle and Daniel Duster, who are the great-grandchildren of Ida B. Wells-Barnett.
+The national monument was the culmination of more than a decade of crusading and fundraising by the Committee which included Michelle Duster and Daniel Duster, who are the great-grandchildren of Ida B. Wells-Barnett.
 In addition, dozens of residents who lived in the public housing complex that carried Wells' name pitched in to draw attention to the effort and committed their resources to getting the monument built.
 Residents who knew of Wells-Barnett's work creating the first kindergarten for Black children and helping to get the first Black alderman, Oscar DePriest, elected to the Chicago City Council chipped in donations to help pay for a monument that properly recognized the leaders' many contributions to humanity.

-The effort Twitter by Michelle Duster to create support for the monument gained new momentum in 2018 when the activist, educator, author, prison abolitionist and determined patroness Mariame Kaba and Pulitzer-prize winner, MacArthur Foundation Genius Awardee, writer, speaker and journalist Nikole Hannah-Jones began advocating for the projects' completion.
+The effort on Twitter by Michelle Duster to create support for the monument gained new momentum in 2018 when the activist, educator, author, prison abolitionist and determined patroness Mariame Kaba and Pulitzer Prize winner, MacArthur Foundation Genius Awardee, writer, speaker and journalist Nikole Hannah-Jones began advocating for the projects' completion.
 After a social media push by Kaba and Hannah-Jones, a total of over 4,300 people donated money to get the monument built.
-The fundraising push coincided with Wells-Barnett's July 16th birthday.
+The fundraising push coincided with Wells-Barnett's July 16 birthday.

 That same summer, Chicago City Council voted to change the major downtown Congress Parkway to Ida B. Wells Drive in Chicago.
-In 2020, she was posthumously awarded a Pulitzer prize Special Citation for her journalism work that chronicled lynching.
+In 2020, she was posthumously awarded a Pulitzer Prize Special Citation for her journalism work that chronicled lynching.

 The Light of Truth Ida B. Wells National Monument is the first of such large scale to honor a Black woman leader in Chicago.
 The other two monuments honoring Black women in Chicago are: the bust of the University of Chicago scholar Georgiana Rose Simpson, which was unveiled in 2017; and the statue of poet Gwendolyn Brooks, which was unveiled in 2018.

-At the unveiling ceremony revealing the work, Michelle Duster said.
-"Ida represented the community, and it means a lot to have the community embrace this.”
+At the unveiling ceremony revealing the work, Michelle Duster said, "Ida represented the community, and it means a lot to have the community embrace this."